 9.45AM - 10.15AMCase Study: Wiltshire Community Foundation Building Digital Communities

-In this case study Wiltshire Community Foundation will share their experience in aligning their vision and ambitions with their digital needs and capability and how by aligning their overall strategic vision they were able to understand the digital journey and step changes they needed to make to realise their goals.
+In this case study, Wiltshire Community Foundation, will share their experience in aligning their vision and ambitions with their digital needs and capability.
+Hear how by aligning their overall strategic vision they were able to understand the digital journey and step changes they needed to make to realise their goals.